Relief Clinical Nurse II - Hem/Onc Specialty Svcs-San Francisco (0.2 FTE, Days)

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

 Education: Graduate from an accredited nursing program.
-Prefer BSN.
+BSN preferred

 Knowledge, Skills, and Abilities